 Applicants must have a BA or MA, preferably from a program related to archaeology (such as anthropology or classical studies, with a concentration in archaeology).
 Students lacking sufficient preparation in archaeology will make up the deficiency by taking courses as determined by the Graduate Studies Committee, in addition to those required in the program.

-- GRS AR 706: Archaeology of Complex Societies
+- GRS AR 894 Scientific Methods in Archaeology

-- One area course outside the major field of study
+- 4 credits in an area outside primary field of study

 Each student, in consultation with faculty advisors, will also develop a program of study that includes a field of specialization.
 Beyond these specific course requirements, students must complete a minimum of ten weeks of archaeological field and/or laboratory experience.

 All students pursuing a PhD in Archaeology are required to demonstrate graduate-level reading proficiency in two foreign languages by the end of the fifth semester.
 In the program of study, the specific languages and the mode for demonstrating proficiency must be detailed.
 Modern language courses may not be counted toward the fulfillment of the 16 required degree courses.
 Language proficiency can be demonstrated either through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.

 Upon completion of coursework, normally in the third year of study, each student will take a set of qualifying examinations, with written and oral components, that focus on the individual specialization developed by the student in conjunction with his or her advisors during the program of formal study.
 Before the end of the second semester following the examinations just described, students present their dissertation proposals to the faculty and other graduate students in the program.